+The present work.

 Our work seeks to broaden the already promising results that have emerged from previous work summarized above.
 We hope that this methodology will open the road to larger scale analyses of children’s vocalizations as captured by wearables.
-In addition, we went beyond Cychosz et al. (2019)‘s study in two important ways.
+In addition, we went beyond Cychosz et al. (2021)‘s study in two important ways.
 First, we relied on the largest and best established citizen science platform: Zooniverse hosts more than 1.6 million users from diverse walks of life, and it offers a completely automatized API system to more easily scale tasks in a transparent and cumulative science fashion.
-In contrast, Cychosz et al. (2019) actively recruited people to provide annotations, stating that “[a]nnotators included language and speech researchers, undergraduate students, research assistants, and other interested parties, totaling 136 unique annotators”.
+In contrast, Cychosz et al. (2021) actively recruited people to provide annotations, stating that “[a]nnotators included language and speech researchers, undergraduate students, research assistants, and other interested parties, totaling 136 unique annotators”.
 A process that draws from research assistants relies on expert resources, whose time is expensive.
 Moreover, the people these researchers recruit tend to be more accustomed to child vocalization data, which may improve their annotation performance, and thus provide an overestimate of the quality of the annotations that can be realistically done within a truly citizen science framework.
-Those authors also had to rely on manual extraction of the resulting data from the iHearUplay team, which added to the administrative load.
 Second, a core goal of the present work was to determine how citizen scientists’ annotations fare compared to the current gold standard, laboratory annotations.
-Cychosz et al. (2019) did not have a gold standard for their data.
+Cychosz et al. (2021) did not have a gold standard for their data.

 Thus, the present study aimed to contribute a key piece of evidence missing in this discussion: To what extent do laboratory and citizen science annotations agree when describing young children’s vocalizations?
-We examined the extent to which such classifications agree, by quantifying the correspondence across these two modes of annotations at the level of individual clips (vocalizations), and at the level of individual children.
-It was important for generalizability purposes to examine data from children with variable biological, mental age, and vocal maturity levels.
-We therefore included children in a wide age range, with some of the children being diagnosed with Angelman syndrome, as well as low-risk controls.
+We examined the extent to which such classifications agree, by quantifying the correspondence across these two modes of annotations at the level of individual segments, and at the level of individual children.

 At the segment level, we checked the extent to which laboratory annotations made by experts agreed with judgments made by citizen scientists.
 We used confusion matrices to describe annotation convergence and divergence patterns, and overall accuracy, kappa, and Gwet’s AC1 coefficient as statistical descriptors.
 Given previous results suggesting that performing this classification based on local acoustic cues is challenging (Schuller et al., 2019; Seidl, Warlaumont, & Cristia, 2019), we expected agreement to be only moderate at this level.